 Call your doctor at once if you have:

 pain or burning when you urinate;

-upper stomach pain, loss of appetite, dark urine, or jaundice (yellowing of the skin or eyes).
+liver problems--loss of appetite, stomach pain or swelling, tiredness, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

 Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.

 fever, cough, tiredness;

 numbness, weakness, tingling, or burning pain in your arms or legs;

 increased thirst, increased urination.